2020 California Proposition 15

-It is one of two ballot measures on the 2020 California ballot that would adjust the original Proposition 13, the other being Proposition 19.
+It was one of two ballot measures on the 2020 California ballot that would adjust the original Proposition 13, the other being Proposition 19.

 Background

 In 1978, the California voters passed Proposition 13, which limited property taxes to 1% of assessed value, limited increases in assessed value to at most 2% per year, and set assessed value at the 1975–76 value.
 The assessed value only changes when the property is sold, when there is new construction on the property, or when a change of ownership otherwise occurs.
 This led to a 60% decrease in property tax revenue collected by local governments the year after Proposition 13 was passed, and forced local authorities in California to subsequently rely on sales taxes, which are more regressive, as well as on state government funding originating from California's personal income tax, which is more progressive but also more volatile.

 If Proposition 15 passed, it would have required owners of large commercial, non-residential properties of a combined value of over $3 million to pay property taxes based on current market value, not purchase price.
 Owners of commercial parcels with a combined value of under $3 million and owners of agricultural or residential property would still be covered by Proposition 13.
 This type of "split roll" property tax system would have resulted in most owners of large commercial properties paying higher property taxes commensurate with the property's current market value, without changing property taxes for small businesses, agricultural lands, or residential properties.
 Upon this proposition passing, there would have been a reduction in taxes on business equipment.
 The amount of funding allocated to the local government and schools is dependent on the Local Control Funding Formula.